Saudi Arabian Cultural Mission (SACM) Students

 - Make sure and have your insurance card available before starting the waiver.
 You will be required to enter your current insurance information

-- Login to Ursa
+- Login to the UNC Global Student Portal.

 - COMPLETE THE WAIVER BY THE DEADLINE LISTED (deadline is always the 10th day of class)

 UNC on-campus living is worry-free living, and you’ll be at the center of the action.
 You’ll be just a short walk from classes, labs and libraries.
 By living on campus, you will be among the first to know about social events, sporting competitions, campus concerts and more.
 You'll have easy access to University Center events, the Campus Recreation Center and have a variety of dining options to select from across campus.

 Plus, you can’t beat the value and convenience of campus housing.
 Free laundry equipment, cable and high-speed Internet access are included, and you’ll save time, money and headaches not having to commute to campus.

 Research shows that students who live on campus get more involved in student clubs and activities, find college more satisfying and are more likely to graduate (How College Affects Students, by Ernest Pascarella and Patrick Terenzini, Jossey-Bass, 2005).

 Learn more about options on the Housing & Residential Education Website: https://www.unco.edu/housing/